Soccer Jersey Numbers Explained: The Starting 11

 Number 3

-The left back is the player that used to get the number 3 and as you can probably guess by the name of this position, the left back plays to the left of the central defenders, or center backs, and makes up one half of the full backs.
+The left back is the player who used to wear number 3,and as you can probably guess from the name of this position, the left back plays to the left of the central defenders, or center backs, and makes up one half of the full backs.

 Similar to the number two, this number position combination is not as common.
-Some of the best number 3s, or left backs, include Alphonso Davies from Bayern Munchen and Theo Hernandez from AC Milan.
+Some of the best number 3s, or left-backs, include Alphonso Davies from Bayern Munich and Theo Hernandez from AC Milan.

 Number 4 and Number 5

-The next two numbers, four and five, are given to the two center backs and these two can be interchangeable.
-Nowadays, most center backs still wear either of these numbers, although two and three are also common, as well as numbers higher than 11.
+The next two numbers, four and five, are given to the two center backs, and these two can be interchangeable.
+Nowadays, most center backs still wear either of these numbers, though two and three are also common, as are numbers higher than 11.

-Depending on the formation and tactics of the team, one center back can also play more as a sweeper.
-Some of the best number 4s and number 5s in the world include Virgin Van Dijk from Liverpool FC, Ruben Dias from Manchester City, and Antonio Rudiger from Real Madrid.
+Depending on the team’s formation and tactics, one center back can also play more as a sweeper.
+Some of the best number 4s and number 5s in the world include Virgil van Dijk from Liverpool FC, Ruben Dias from Manchester City, and Antonio Rudiger from Real Madrid.

 Number 6

-Some of the best number 6s in the world include Rodri from Manchester City, Casemeiro from Manchester United, and Joshua Kimmich from Bayern Munchen.
+Some of the best number 6s in the world include Rodri from Manchester City, Casemiro from Manchester United, and Joshua Kimmich from Bayern Munich.

 Number 7

 The number 7 is typically given to the left or right winger.
-This number can vary but it is usually given to the left winger and their job is to create goal scoring opportunities and be a constant attacking threat.
+This number can vary, but it is usually given to the left winger, whose job is to create goal-scoring opportunities and be a constant attacking threat.

-The most famous example of someone who wears the number 7 is Cristiano Ronaldo, but many other players, who don’t wear this number, are also great at the winger positions such as Neymar from Al-Hilal and Vini Jr from Real Madrid.
+The most famous example of someone who wears the number 7 is Cristiano Ronaldo, but many other players who don’t wear this number are also great at the winger position, such as Neymar from Al-Hilal and Vini Jr from Real Madrid.

 Number 8

 The number 8 is usually given to the true central midfielders.
-The central midfielder is a box to box player that is involved with both the attack and defense.
-The most famous example of a number 8 is someone like Andres Iniesta, but many other players such as Mateo Kovacic from Manchester City and Toni Kroos from Real Madrid are excellent at playing the center midfield role.
+The central midfielder is a box-to-box player who is involved with both the attack and defense.
+The most famous example of a number 8 is Andres Iniesta, but many other players, such as Mateo Kovacic from Manchester City and Toni Kroos from Real Madrid, are excellent at playing the center-midfield role.

 Number 9

 The number 9 is given to the player playing the most advanced position on the field, the center forward or striker.
-This is one of the most common number combinations and until this day many strikers are referred to as the number 9, even if they are not wearing the number 9.
+This is one of the most common number combinations, and to this day, many strikers are referred to as the number 9, even if they are not wearing it.

-Some of the best number 9s in the world include Karim Benzema who plays for Al Ittihad, Robert Lewandowski who plays at Barcelona, and Erling Haaland who plays for Manchester City.
+Some of the best number 9s in the world include Karim Benzema, who plays for Al Ittihad, Robert Lewandowski, who plays for Barcelona, and Erling Haaland, who plays for Manchester City.

 Number 10

-The number 10 was and still is the most special number in the modern game.
-The number 10 is usually given to the center attacking midfielder, but it is also usually given to the best player of the team and the one who has the most creative abilities.
+The number 10 has been and remains the most special number in modern football.
+The number 10 is usually given to the center attacking midfielder, but it is also often given to the team’s best player, the one with the most creative abilities.

-The number 10 is usually able to do every bit of attacking such as give assists, take shots at goal, score goals, and create goal scoring opportunities for more forward players like the wingers and strikers.
-The best players who wear the number 10 include Leo Messi from Inter Miami, Luka Modric from Real Madrid, and Kevin De Bruyne for Belgium.
+The number 10 is usually able to do all the attacking, such as providing assists, taking shots on goal, scoring goals, and creating goal-scoring opportunities for more forward players like wingers and strikers.
+The best players who wear the number 10 include Leo Messi of Inter Miami, Luka Modric of Real Madrid, and Kevin De Bruyne of Belgium.

 Number 11

 The Number 11 is another number given to the winger players.
-This number is interchangeable and given to either the right or left wingers although it is usually given to the right wingers.
+This number is interchangeable and given to either right- or left-wing groups, although it is usually given to right-wing groups.

-The main role of a number 11 is to be a constant attacking threat by creating goal scoring opportunities, taking on defenders on 1v1s, and scoring goals.
-Some examples of players who play in the number 11 position include Rodrygo from Real Madrid, Bukayo Saka from Arsenal, and Mo Salah from Liverpool FC.
+The main role of a number 11 is to be a constant attacking threat by creating goal-scoring opportunities, taking on defenders on 1v1s, and scoring goals.
+Some examples of players who play in the number 11 position include Rodrygo of Real Madrid, Bukayo Saka of Arsenal, and Mo Salah of Liverpool FC.

 Summary

-To summarize, soccer jersey numbers hold a rich history and make up a special part of the beautiful game.
-Although back in the day players had to wear a specific jersey number based on their positions that is not entirely the case anymore.
+To summarize, soccer jersey numbers have a rich history and are a special part of the beautiful game.
+Although back in the day players had to wear specific jersey numbers based on their positions, that is not entirely the case anymore.

 Frequently Asked Questions